Yoga Instructor Career - 2023 Salary, Prospects & More

 A style of yoga known as Bikram even implements a heated environment to stimulate the desired effects.

-This is achieved through the challenge aspect of training in warm conditions while the heat itself allows participants to achieve higher ranges of motion through the various Asanas.
+This is achieved through the challenge aspect of training in warm conditions while the heat allows participants to achieve higher ranges of motion through the various Asanas.

 Yoga is often boxed in and compared to Pilates